Uriopass/inline_tweak/README.md

 It works by parsing the file when a change occurs.

 The library is minimal, only requiring the `lazy_static` dependency to hold modified values.
 In release mode, the tweaking code is disabled and compiled away.

+When targeting `Web/wasm32` all macros will compile but run a no-op, so reloading is not supported for this platform at the moment.

 ## Usage